bioinformatics-ua/dicoogle-learning-pack/index.md

 <div class="note warning">
   <h5>Warnings help you not blow things up</h5>
-  <p>Be aware of these messages if you wish to avoid serious consequences, such as losing data.</p>
+  <p>Be aware of these messages if you wish to avoid frustrations or serious consequences, such as losing data.</p>
 </div>

 <div class="note unreleased">